eclipse-thingweb/domus-tdd-api/README.md

 ## Plugin

 To use a specific plugin you can juste pip install the module and relaunch your TDD-API server.
-The new plugins routes and transformers will then been available.
+The new plugins routes and transformers will then be available.

 ### Develop your own plugin